sighupio/fury-getting-started/fury-on-eks/README.md

 - **EC2 instance** bastion host with an OpenVPN Server
 - All the required networking gateways and routes

+Keep in mind that both the VPN and VPC are optional.
+If you already have a VPC or a VPN server, you can skip one or both of these steps.

 More details about the bootstrap provisioner can be found [here][provisioner-bootstrap-aws-reference].

 #### Configure the bootstrap provisioner